-11. The landlord presented testimony there is a written rental monthly agreement of the rented premises located at [REDACTED] [REDACTED] (Exhibit L # 3).

-12. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 1).
+11. The landlord presented testimony she personally served the Section 18 Notice to Terminate- Standard to the tenant on 22 November 2023 at the entry way of [REDACTED] [REDACTED] 12.
+The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 2).
 Section 18 (2) (b) of the Act, states: